dotnet/spark/docs/udf-guide.md

 ```
 To get a better understanding of how to implement UDFs, please take a look at the [UDF helper functions](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Sql/Functions.cs#L3616) and some [test examples](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark.E2ETest/UdfTests/UdfSimpleTypesTests.cs#L49).

+## UDF serialization

+Since UDFs are functions that need to be executed on the workers, they have to be serialized and sent to the workers as part of the payload from the driver.
+This involves serializing the [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/) which is a reference to the method, along with its [target](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.target?view=netframework-4.8) which is the class instance on which the current delegate invokes the instance method.
+Please take a look at this [code](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Utils/CommandSerDe.cs#L149) to get a better understanding of how UDF serialization is being done.

 ## Good to know while implementing UDFs

 One behavior to be aware of while implementing UDFs in .NET for Apache Spark is how the target of the UDF gets serialized. .NET for Apache Spark uses .NET Core, which does not support serializing delegates, so it is instead done by using reflection to serialize the target where the delegate is defined.
 When multiple delegates are defined in a common scope, they have a shared closure that becomes the target of reflection for serialization.
 Let's take an example to illustrate what that means.